CagriCatik/CagriCatik/README.md

-# Welcome to My GitHub Portfolio 📚
+# My GitHub Repositories 📚

-... spanning various programming languages, frameworks, and protocols.
-Here, you'll find a collection of my GitHub repositories organized by skills and project categories.
+Explore a wide array of projects showcasing my skills in programming, embedded systems, industry standards, vehicle diagnostics, E/E architecture, deep learning, and PCB design.
+Each repository highlights my work across various domains and is organized by skill and project category.

 ---